tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 **"CODE RED.
 CODE RED."**

 The men began to fire their assault riffles.
 The creature charged towards them and began to pummel one of the men.
 The man kicked the horrific figure off of him.
-It was limp from barrage of ammunition it took moments earlier.
+It was limp from the barrage of bullets it had just taken.
 Suddenly a team rushed out and began disinfecting the area.
 They put the figure in a bag and dragged it away.
 The steel doors shut behind them.
 The men with the carts carried onward to the elevator as if nothing had happened.

 I tried to control my breathing, nearly hyperventilating.
 As soon as the elevator closed I booked it.
 I had never ran so fast in my life.
 The slew of empty rooms now seeming like a maze.
 I had to get out.
 I just had to keep going.
 I finally reached the doors to the first factory.